Emigration from Liverpool - 1850

 Departure of the Emigrant Ship from Liverpool.
 The Illustrated London News, 6 July 1850.
 GGA Image ID # 14b6f94fe9

-There are usually a large number of spectators at the dock-gates to witness the final departure of the great ship, with its large freight of human beings.
+There are usually a large number of spectators at the dock gates to witness the final departure of the great ship with its large human cargo.
 It is an exciting and impressive sight.

-The most callous and indifferent can scarcely fail, at such a moment, to form cordial wishes for the pleasant voyage and safe arrival of the emigrants, and for their future prosperity in their new home."
+At such a moment, the most callous and indifferent can scarcely fail to form cordial wishes for the pleasant voyage and safe arrival of the emigrants and their future prosperity in their new home."

-As the ship is towed out, hats are raised, handkerchiefs are waved, and a loud and long-continued shout of farewell is raised from the shore, and kindly responded to from the ship.
+As the ship is towed out, hats are raised, handkerchiefs are waved, and a loud and long-continued shout of farewell is raised from the shore, and the ship kindly responds.

-The last look always sorrowful and refuses, in most instances, to see the wrong and the suffering, the terror, and the misery, which may have compelled the one who takes it.
+The last look is always sorrowful and refuses, in most instances, to see the wrong, suffering, terror, and misery which may have compelled the one who takes it.

-To venture from the old into the new from the tried into the untried path.
+To venture from the old into the new, from the tried into the untried path.
 To recommence existence under new auspices.
-And with new and totally different prospects.
+And with new and different prospects.

 "Farewell, England! ' Blessings on thee—